A new method for flow-based network intrusion detection using the inverse Potts model: Background and Datasets

 CIDDS-001 \cite{ring2017flow} is a relatively recent dataset composed of a set of flow samples captured within a simulated OpenStack environment and another set of flow samples obtained from a real server.
 The former contains only simulated traffic, while the latter includes both real and simulated traffic.
 Each sample collected within these two environments has one of the labels described in Table \ref{tab:labels-cidds001}.

 Simulated benign flows are labeled as \textit{normal}, while simulated malicious flows are labeled as \textit{dos}, \textit{portScan}, \textit{pingScan} or \textit{bruteForce}, depending on the type of attack simulated.
 The labels \textit{suspicious} and \textit{unknown}, in turn, are used for real traffic.
 The external server is open to user access through the ports 80 and 443.
 Hence, flows directed at these ports were labeled as \textit{unknown}, since they could be either benign or malicious.
 All flows directed at other ports were labeled as \textit{suspicious}.

-Traffic was sampled in both the simulated and the external environment for a period of four weeks.
-For the simulated environment, we consider only traffic captured in the second week to reduce the amount of data to be analyzed.
-Similarly, only external traffic captured within the third week was assessed.
-These weeks were selected because they have the fairest proportion between the different types of malicious flows.
+Traffic was sampled in both the simulated and the external server environment for a period of four weeks.
 Within this dataset, a change from the simulated data distribution to the external server data distribution is a domain change, requiring the classifiers to adapt.

 CIDDS-001 dataset flow features are shown in Table~\ref{tab:features}.
 All features were taken into account for characterization and classification except for \textit{Src IP}, \textit{Dest IP} and \textit{Date first seen}.
 These exceptions are because the latter one is intrinsically not informative to differentiate flows, and the former two are made up in the context of the simulated network and might be confounding.